 3. Hudan Bhatori

 Hudan is the closest sub-valley from Killar, about 13 km upstream along the Mahlu nallah.
 The valley has 4 to 5 small villages, with Hudan Bhatori being the last one.
-There is a small lake near Bhatori that makes for a great camping spot, and the gompa in Hudan Bhatori is worth visiting.
+There is a small lake near Bhatori that makes for a great camping spot, and a yearly local fair is held in the open meadow beyond the last village.
+The gompa in Hudan Bhatori is worth visiting.
 This is probably the best option for travelers who have limited time but still want to experience the deeper parts of Pangi.

 4. Mindhal Village and Chamunda Devi Temple